nicolaiprodromov/nordhell/README.md

 ██████████████████████████████████████████████████████████████████████████████
 ```

-a scalable system for managing multiple concurrent VPN passages with SOCKS5 proxies using docker containers
+a scalable system for managing multiple concurrent vpn tunnel/passages with socks5 proxies using docker containers

 ## setup